 - Familial thoracic aortic aneurysms.

-- Cirsoid aneurysms secondary to congenital Arteriovenous malformations.
+- Cirsoid aneurysms were secondary to congenital Arteriovenous Malformations.

-Mycotic aneurysm is due to bacterial infection that involves the arterial wall.
-The common locations are the abdomen, thigh arm and neck.
+Mycotic aneurysm is due to a bacterial infection that involves the arterial wall.
+The common locations are the abdomen, thigh arm, and neck.
 The complications are rupture or sepsis.
 Less than 3% of the abdominal aortic aneurysms are mycotic.

 In its 3rd stage can manifest as aneurysm of the aorta which is due to loss of the vasa vasorum in the tunica adventitia.